 The Himalayan Cat should be provided a nutritious diet that fulfils its daily requirements.
 It should be consistently given the same food following the same feeding times.
 If there are changes to its diet, those must be done gradually to prevent digestive problems.

 The serving portions should depend on the Himmie’s weight, age, and activity level.
 Its meals must include at least 25% protein and just 5% carbohydrates.

-The Himmie is prone to hairballs due to its coat length.
-As such, this cat should be monitored for furball every now and then.
-Including oil in its diet helps ease the movement of trapped hair outside its body.
+The Himmie is prone to hairballs due to her coat length.
+As such, she should be monitored for hairball every now and then.
+Include oil in her diet to help ease the movement of trapped hair outside her body.